 - 1 cup finely crushed shortbread cookies, plus more for garnish, optional step

-Add in the powdered sugar, lemon juice, and salt and beat until everything is combined.
+- Add in the confectioners' sugar, lemon juice, and salt and beat until everything is combined.